voxel51/fiftyone/docs/source/brain.rst

     import fiftyone.zoo as foz

     dataset = foz.load_zoo_dataset("cifar10", split="test")
-    print(dataset)

 To proceed, we first need some suitable image embeddings for the dataset.
-Although the :meth:`compute_similarity() <fiftyone.brain.compute_similarity>`
+Although the :meth:`compute_near_duplicates() <fiftyone.brain.compute_near_duplicates>`
-and :meth:`compute_visualization() <fiftyone.brain.compute_visualization>`
-methods are equipped with a default general-purpose model to generate embeddings if none are provided, you'll typically find higher-quality insights when a domain-specific model is used to generate embeddings.
+method is equipped with a default general-purpose model to generate embeddings if none are provided, you'll typically find higher-quality insights when a domain-specific model is used to generate embeddings.

-In this case, we'll use a classifier that has been fine-tuned on CIFAR-10 to compute some embeddings and then generate image similarity/visualization indexes for them:
+In this case, we'll use a classifier that has been fine-tuned on CIFAR-10 to pre-compute embeddings and them feed them to :meth:`compute_near_duplicates() <fiftyone.brain.compute_near_duplicates>`:

 .. code-block:: python
     :linenos: